 David Setran (CFM) is well-known for his acute understanding and clear communication of the life of emerging adults – that is, our students.
 A regular speaker in the Opus Staff & Faculty Vocation Seminar, David is also an Opus Vocation Scholar – part of a group of faculty who have written white papers on vocation and human flourishing to spur discussion of those topics among their colleagues.
 David’s recent paper, “From Worldview to Way of Life: Forming Student Dispositions Toward Human Flourishing,” explores practical ways we can help our students toward vocational lives that will bless many.
 What do the classic spiritual disciplines have to do with students becoming the sorts of people who will work hard and well to help others flourish?
 And how can we – their teachers and mentors – help them in the process; in the classroom, on the practice field, in hallway hellos and cafeteria conversations?
-Read David's paper to find out.
-Or if time won’t allow you to read his eye-opening, rich, and stimulating 16-page treatment of this subject, check out the excerpts we’ve selected for this edition of On Vocation.
-You may end up reading the whole paper anyhow!
+Check out the excerpts from David's paper we’ve selected for this edition of On Vocation.

 “Emerging adults are bombarded on a regular basis with images of the good life that run counter to the pursuit of others' flourishing.
 Daily exposure to social media sites, stores. . . television shows and movies, popular music, and various forms of entertainment provide visions of the good life—material prosperity, sexual gratification, security, family safety and intimacy—that can coopt the moral imagination.